 As Kim gains exposure through his experiences in Gwangju, he is consequently humbled by the locals’ bravery.
 The film portrays unlikely bonds that can form through a common struggle.
 An ongoing motif, Hinzpeter and Kim’s journey together symbolizes the strong friendships that can be formed in the absence of a common language and culture.
 Similarly, through generational perceptions, Kim initially disgraces university student-protester Jae-Sik for missing school.
 However, he also comes to care greatly for him as they escape from the soldiers together.
 Kim’s journey depicts a lasting connection through the universal value of empathy as human beings.

-While it has been nearly 40 years since the movement, Hoon reminds us of the long struggle South Korea endured, in order to be known as the great city that it is today.
-Moreover, it shows perennial values that still resonate with us today.
-This is a great film and I felt privileged to be able to see it in advance.
+While it has been nearly 40 years since the movement, Hoon reminds us of the long struggle South Korea endured, in order to be known as the city that it is today.